-Carl Kadie is a Principal Research Software Design Engineer in eScience at Microsoft Research.
-He is also an affiliate of the Machine Learning and Applied Statistics (MLAS) and Adaptive Systems and Interaction (ASI) groups.
+I'm a Principal Applied Scientist in Microsoft Office.
+Previously, I was a Principal Research Software Design Engineer in Microsoft Research's Genomics, eScience, Machine Learning and Applied Statistics (MLAS), and Adaptive Systems and Interaction (ASI) groups.

 Development and Research Interest and Activities

 - Creating new Microsoft Office features with Machine Learning

 - Genomics (e.g. PySnpTools and Microsoft Genomics Tools on GitHub)